 Finally, we have the senior application devs – people who have been in the game for the bigger parts of their lives.

 The title senior is somewhat self-explanatory – these developers have earned their reputations by both doing what they do for a long time, and doing it well.
-They are often tasked with some of the highest priority and responsibility tasks in the company.
+They are often tasked with some of the highest priority and responsibility tasks in the company which results in the highest app developer salary.
 And rightfully so!
 Senior developers tend to acquire this title by sticking with one single company for an extended amount of time and growing together with their other team members.
 They usually know the company and the app(s) that they’re working on through and through, which allows them to work fast and in an efficient manner.

 Furthermore, given the fact that senior developers are as knowledgeable about the company as they are, these people are often tasked with newbie supervision.
 This is very common in most areas of work – senior members of the team-teach and mentor newcomers so that they would learn the needed skills as soon as possible.